 And while all this makes sense from a business perspective, it also adds up.
 If you want all the services, you could be paying as much as $32 per month or $320 per year.

-If you aren’t okay with it, don’t subscribe.
+However, if you aren’t okay with it, don’t subscribe.
 If the profits aren’t there, the automakers will get the message.
 We want to hear your feedback, what services are you okay paying for and which ones bug you?
 Leave us your comment below.

 Related posts: